 About 15% to 20% of people experience some form of eczema at some point.
 You might have eczema if your skin is dry, itchy, and red.
 It’s a common skin condition but isn’t contagious.
 Some treatments manage symptoms.
 Eczema can take a mental toll as well.
 It can disrupt your sleeping and make you develop a poor self-image.
 Talk with our online doctor at Your Doctors Online to discuss your treatment options.

 FAQs on Eczema Answered by Your Doctors Online

 Environmental factors and genetics have been identified that cause one to develop eczema.

 Some factors responsible for eczema in babies include:

-Exposure to chemicals, irritants, temperature changes, stress, and hormonal changes can trigger or worsen your eczema.
+Exposure to chemicals, irritants, temperature changes, stress, and hormones can trigger or worsen your eczema.

 External and internal factors can contribute to eczema flares.
-Some reasons for eczema flare-up include:
+Some reasons for eczema flare-ups include:

-allergens such as pollens, dust, dust mites or mould
+allergens such as pollens, dust, dust mites, or mold

 chemicals found in cleansers/ detergents

 Some studies indicate that diluted bleach may help reduce bacteria on eczematous skin and consequently help people with eczema.
 On the other hand, chlorine can dry out the skin, worsening eczema.